Princely Plot Bunny

 After all, it was true that the earlier one began, the earlier one would finish.
 Perhaps the time intervening might drag on slowly, but in the space of actual hours each hearing lasted the same amount.
-Then he could get back to his authorial meanderings.
+Then, he could get back to his writing.

 Ideas were swirling around his consciousness.
 He was considering a broken leg for the protagonist.
 It was serious enough to merit the healing time during which the love interest could grow to open up to the main character, but not so serious that it would impair him for life.
 A tragedy was not something he needed to be penning at this time.

-Akihiko was thinking that perhaps this injury could be taken on behalf of the love interest, which would be why they felt obligated to care for the protagonist at all.
+Akihiko was thinking that perhaps this injury could be taken on behalf of the love interest, which is why they would feel obligated to care for the protagonist at all.
 'Yes, that might serve...'

 "First, for a petition of naming, Yuki- Ah, pardon me, Your Highness; there has been a change in the order of appointments, it seems.
 So now, seeking a petition for betrothal, Shinobu of house Takatsuki."

-Into the great hall stepped a youth with straw-blond hair and luminous gray eyes, tall, with a slender body that was hugged by the tailored uniform he was wearing.
+Into the Great Hall stepped a youth with straw-blond hair and luminous gray eyes, tall, with a slender body hugged by the tailored uniform he was wearing.
 By the looks of it, it appeared the boy attended studies under one of the renowned tutors here in the capital.
 Due to the time of the hearing, he must have just been released from classes before traveling this way.

-Akihiko raised a brow at the teen's serious expression as he approached, and as soon as he had settled and made the customary bow, the prince inquired, "Just how old are you, Takatsuki-kun?"
+Akihiko raised a brow at the teen's serious expression as he approached, and as soon as he had settled in and made the customary bow, the prince asked, "Just how old are you, Takatsuki-kun?"

 "And already you are wanting to get engaged?
 That seems hasty of you."

-The boy's pointed face seemed to be holding off a petulant look, and that appealed to Akihiko in a droll way.
-He found that, despite himself, he was curious to know the story behind this.
-It might end up being the same trite tale, of a teenage couple jumping on the marriage boat, possibly the girl even being pregnant which sped up the process, but there was a chance it wouldn't be.
+The boy's angular face seemed to be fending off a petulant look, and that appealed to Akihiko in a droll way.
+He found that, despite himself, he was curious to know the story behind it.
+The truth might end up being the same trite tale, of a teenage couple jumping on the marriage boat, possibly the girl even being pregnant which sped up the process, but there was that chance it wouldn't be.
 As an author, he did enjoy a captivating story where he could find it.